 Australia’s history has been nothing if not complicated.
 One of its most complex and painful chapters is the story of Indigenous Australians, a people whose resilience has been repeatedly tested by centuries of systemic injustice, dispossession, and cultural trauma.

 Today, the intersection of Indigenous identity and disability presents unique challenges that demand a compassionate, culturally sensitive approach.
-This episode of the NDIS Insider will explore how trauma-informed informed care is being used to support Indigenous Australians living with complex care needs, lightening the load of day-to-day life and helping to heal the wounds of Australia’s troubling past.
+This episode of the NDIS Insider will explore how trauma-informed care is being used to support Indigenous Australians living with complex care needs, lightening the load of day-to-day life and helping to heal the wounds of Australia’s troubling past.

 A Legacy of Loss and Dispossession